 The third picture is all the same, the same flash, same room, same motion, just without any contribution from the continuous ambient light, due to the faster 1/200 second shutter speed shutting it out.
 It seems very important to realize this distinction.
 It is not that the 1/200 second is fast and stopped the motion (1/200 would still be insufficient speed to do that when up this close).
 The flash stopped the motion — 1/32 power is 1/17800 second duration.
 What happened was that the ambient was made to be very dark and invisible at 1/200 second exposure, when it simply didn't matter any more.
 No visible blurring because it was dark.
 This is a biggie to realize and know, very usable.

 And it is easy to do indoors with dim ambient, but much harder in bright sun, because the maximum shutter sync speed is limited, and the flash power has limited range.
-Cameras vary a little, but 1/200 second is the ballpark of as fast as the focal plane shutter can open to sync flash.
+Cameras vary some, but 1/200 second is the ballpark of as fast as the focal plane shutter can open to sync flash.

 Auto FP flash (HSS): Note that so-called High Speed Sync (FP mode) cannot help do this, since the HSS flash itself becomes continuous light then too, same as the sun.
 The faster shutter can help the sunlight exposure, but the FP flash cannot stop motion, and the FP flash distance range is reduced.
-Rear Curtain Sync has no meaning for FP mode, and no possible benefit (FP flash begins before shutter opens, and remains on until after shutter closes).
+Rear Curtain Sync has no meaning for FP mode, and no possible action or benefit (FP flash begins before shutter opens, and remains on until after shutter closes).
 Continuous light has no motion stopping ability anyway.
 FP shutter speed is faster than 1/200, but still nothing like the speedlight already does.
 A fast shutter speed will attenuate both HSS flash and sun the same (both are continuous). etc, etc. Auto FP flash mode is about using wide aperture with flash in sunlight, and is not about the flash freezing motion (a fast shutter speed can help in bright ambient, if the FP flash is bright enough then).